All News

 Photo credit: Gorodenkoff / Shutterstock

-Everything You Need to Know about Casting Age Ranges
+Everything You Need to Know About Casting Age Ranges

 Where do I enter age ranges for my role?

-When creating your role, make sure that you select the proper age ranges for the role’s specifications.
-You can do that after you have finished creating your project in your “Role Details” page.
 Age ranges may be entered in the “Demographic Features” section in the “Role Age Range (years)” box.
 You also can note the age in months for toddlers.

 How to set age ranges for your roles on Casting Networks

-Believe it or not, casting a close match between a performer’s and characters age will go a long way when hair and makeup are being applied.
-But when the age is miscast, this usually will have the opposite effect as no amount of hair or makeup will create a realistic look.
-Exceptions may exist (we’re looking at you, Nicola Coughlan!), but they are not the norm.
+Believe it or not, casting a close match between a performer’s and character’s age will go a long way when hair and makeup are being applied (e.g; the actor has many of the character’s physical traits that were highlighted in the casting notice).
+However, when the age is miscast, this usually will have the opposite effect as no amount of hair or makeup will create a realistic look.
+This can sometimes case delays for the production team as well.

 What age ranges should I use for casting roles of different ages?